cocotb/cocotb/documentation/source/simulator_support.rst

     EXTRA_ARGS += --trace

-A VCD file named :file:`dump.vcd` will be generated in current directory.
+A VCD file named ``dump.vcd`` will be generated in current directory.

 .. _sim-vcs: